szlee118/I2P-final-project-1/README.md

 # I2P-final-project-1
 A street game using allegro

-this is a code-blocks project.
+This is a code-blocks project.
 To download codeblocks:https://www.allegro.cc/files/
 (in the project I use window binaries package MinGW 4.7.0 )